marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Active Directory administrator

-Here is example to provide admin access to myself.
+Here is an example to provide admin access to myself.
 The solution can be used to provide server admin access to corresponding team with UAI.

 ```
 resource "azurerm_mysql_flexible_server_active_directory_administrator" "me" {